It’s hard to imagine our lives without air conditioners.

 A poor installation job can result in a condenser unit that isn’t level.
 Maybe the pipes aren’t the proper size or the drainage pipe wasn’t installed correctly.
 All these issues could explain the growing puddle by your condenser unit.

 Concerned about your air conditioner?
-For air conditioning services, contact Comfort Crew!
+For air conditioning repair services, contact Comfort Crew!
 We’ll send one of our technicians to your home ASAP to inspect the issue and identify the proper fix.